 When PC manufacturers decide to fuse Nvidia’s Pascal graphics architecture with AMD’s Ryzen CPUs, powerful performance at work and play are must haves.
 The CYBERPOWERPC BattleBox Essential GMA2000A fuses both technologies, and the result is, a gaming desktop that, when it comes to processing power, can rival some desktops costing thousands of dollars more.
-It isn’t the most powerful desktop around –not when we have GTX 1080 Ti systems like the CYBERPOWERPC BattleBox Ultimate SLC8600A Out of stock at Amazon , provided you’re willing to shell out more cash.
+It isn’t the most powerful desktop around –not when we have GTX 1080 Ti systems like the CYBERPOWERPC BattleBox Ultimate SLC8600A Check on Amazon at Amazon , provided you’re willing to shell out more cash.
 But if all you want is something that’s capable at work and play, doesn’t cost so-much, and is well designed, the BattleBox GMA2000A is a value worth a long look.

 The reasonable pricing of the BattleBox GMA2000A might work in favor of its aesthetics.
 CyberPower, just like other boutique manufacturers, sometimes goes overboard with the bling, and here the design isn’t restrained, whatsoever.
 The tower case is all aluminum and all black along the top, upper front and right side, giving the system a good visual appeal.
 It measures 18 by 7.75 by 20.5 inches in and weighs 25 pounds, which is within the realm of a standard tower.